dcollis92/stay-sharp-and-practice/linkedin-learning/aws/introduction-to-aws-1-cloud-concepts/1-introduction-to-cloud-computing.md

 ### Chapter Quiz

-Q: Which description best characterizes the cloud?
+1. Which description best characterizes the cloud?

 - [ ] programs and applications existing offsite
 - [x] the internet
 - [ ] remote storage
 - [ ] remote coders and data analysts

-Q: How do you typically pay for the use of cloud resources?
+2. How do you typically pay for the use of cloud resources?

 - [ ] with annual contracts
 - [x] on a pay-as-you-go basis